krlaslm/responsive-ecommerce/README.md

 # Responsive E-commerce Website

-This project is to practice my HTML, CSS and Javascript (just to show the menu bar) skills on just the Main Page.
+This project is to practice my HTML, CSS and Javascript (just to show the menu bar) skills on just the Main Page, Shop Page, Single Product Page and also the Cart Page.

 ---